Here are the best tools and tips to make grazing work for you.

 As you get started grazing, nothing will be more valuable to you than talking with other graziers, and grazing specialists, in your area.

 Wisconsin is fortunate to have a number of active grazing networks and grazing specialists.
 (See here for outside of Wisconsin.)
 You can also chat directly with some of the state’s most experienced graziers in the GrassWorks Ask-A-Grazier Facebook group and email list.
 (GrassWorks is a membership-based nonprofit organization of graziers throughout the upper Midwest.
 If you get a chance, check out their annual GrassWorks Grazing Conference.)
-Upcoming pasture walks, field days, and other grazing events are listed on the GrassWorks events calendar.
+Upcoming pasture walks, field days, and other grazing events are listed on the GrassWorks events calendar and on the Green Lands Blue Waters forage webpage.

 Are you a grazing specialist or technical service provider?
 Email us to learn more about the G-Team, a statewide network of grazing professionals.